 Build / Construction:

 For the .44 magnum, Great Western usually used a fractionally longer cylinder that would yet still fit into the Frontier model frame.
 This cylinder was counterbored on the face for cartridge rims.
 This changed on the very last .44 Magnums, those from just before Great Western went out of business.
-These guns will have the standard dimension cylinder chambered for .44 Magnum, and are without the rim counterbores (…essentially the cylinder blank for the .44 Special but with the .44 magnum chamberings).
+These last .44 mags will have the standard dimension cylinder chambered for .44 Magnum, and are without the rim counterbores (…essentially the cylinder blank for the .44 Special but with the .44 magnum chamberings).